IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/William_Shakespeare" target="_blank">William Shakespeare</a>

+>“Having learnt geometry from the Egyptians, <a href="https://en.wikipedia.org/wiki/Thales_of_Miletus" target="_blank">Thales</a> was the first to inscribe in a circle a right-angled triangle, whereupon he sacrificed an ox.”
+[First recorded mathematician did Animal Cruelty.]

+― <a href="https://en.wikipedia.org/wiki/Pamphile_of_Epidaurus" target="_blank">Pamphile of Epidaurus</a>

 >“Work expands so as to fill the time available for its completion.”

 ― <a href="https://en.wikipedia.org/wiki/Parkinson%27s_law" target="_blank">Parkinson's law</a>